FAA Contract Tower Competitive Grant Program

 - Executive Order 14036, “Promoting Competition in the American Economy”

 Applicants will be notified either in writing or electronically.
-The Secretary of Transportation will announce a Notice of Intent to fund selected projects for Fiscal Year 2023 by the end of May 2023.
+The Secretary of Transportation will also announce a Notice of Intent to fund selected projects.

 Applicants selected to receive a FAA Contract Tower Competitive Grant Program grant will then be required to follow AIP grant application procedures prior to award, which include meeting all prerequisites for funding, and submission of Standard Form SF-424, Application for Federal Assistance, and FAA Form 5100-100, Application for Development Projects.